LEA SYMBOLS

 • After obtaining good responses with binocular testing, proceed by testing each eye separately.

 • When testing monocularly, use the first symbol of each line or every second line for one eye and the last symbol of each line for the other eye to determine on which line to start testing.
+Then move to the small sets of test lines on each side and test the same way as when using the middle set of test lines.
+This way the child cannot memorise the chart.
+Use the right set of symbols for the testing of the right eye and the left for testing the left eye.

 Testing at Different Distances